Covid Reopening letter

 - Appropriate social distancing is maintained and necessary controls are in place to reduce transmission risks (face masks, visitors restricted etc.).
 Appropriate dispersion measures are used at all entrances and exits

 - The school will operate a staggered start and end time for school – Boys whose surname begins with letters A - L will start school at 8.50 and will leave school at 2.30.
 Boys whose surname begins with letters M - Z will start school at 9.00 and will leave school at 2.40.
-We will continue to allow boys on the bus come into school at their allocated time as agreed with Andy McCoy when he returns on 15th March.
+We will continue to allow boys on the bus come into school at their allocated time as agreed with Andy McCoy.

 - Parents will not be allowed in the school yard – parents and pupils must retain a 2m social distance while waiting outside the school in the morning and evening.
 If you need to collect a child early this should be organised before hand by contacting the office.
 All visitors must wait outside the school while waiting to collect your child.
 Parents should not enter the school building under any circumstances